Kumar Mahadevan: Career

 Kumar went to Australia in 1985, to work in a joint venture by The Tea Board of India and Air India – the Mayur restaurant in Sydney, cooking for the likes of Elton John, Mick Jagger and the King of Bahrain.
 He worked 96-hour weeks over six days for meagre pay and had signed a four-year contract, with a clause that stated that if he left, his parents will have to pay a huge fine.

 Kumar got married in July 1987, and his wife followed him to Sydney.
 But, the long hours and the low wages started to take a toll on Kumar, and he was desperate to leave.
 He came close to walking out in 1988, when he was forced to return to the kitchen within hours of his son's birth.
 Luck intervened, when Mayur's finances fell and Kumar was suddenly freed from his contract.

 Kumar joined Sorrentino cafe in Sydney's Circular Quay in 1989.
 He became friends with the owner, Doug Moxon and they decided to open an Indian restaurant together.
 They found a place in North Strathfield and in 1990, Abhi's, named after his first son Abhinav, opened.
 In 1991, his second son Akilesh was born.
 In spite of receiving good feedback, Kumar and his wife struggled to make ends meet for the next few years.

 Success

-In 1994, Les Luxford, the food critic at The Sydney Morning Herald stumbled upon Abhi's, on his way back from a business meeting and soon published a positive review with the headline, "The Search is Over" in April 1994.
-Abhi's became an overnight success and in Kumar's own words, 'there were queues down the street'.
-When it got really busy, Kumar asked his wife, Suba to help in the restaurant in the evenings.
-Abhi's has since gone on to become an iconic neighbourhood eatery and culinary institution of Indian Gastronomy continuing on their 28th year still pulling large crowds.
+In 1994, Les Luxford, the food critic at The Sydney Morning Herald went to Abhi's and published a review with the headline "The Search is Over" in April 1994.
+Abhi's then went on to become a neighbourhood eatery and culinary institution of Indian Gastronomy.

-The more ambitious operation, Aki's (named after his second son), was opened in November 2003 on the newly restored Woolloomooloo Finger Wharf.
-This was a chance for Kumar to exhibit Indian Cuisine at the next level with traditional flavours with a contemporary twist.
-It aims to give the customers a fine-dining experience in Indian cuisine.
-Both his restaurants highlights Kumar Mahadevan's handling of clever flavours and fresh, fragrant spices in a modern interpretation of traditional desi food.
-Kumar enjoys creating dishes that combine authentic flavours of South India, with the best seafood and other local produce of Australia – an approach that has gained him a huge fan following.
+His other restaurant, Aki's, was opened in November 2003 on the recently restored Woolloomooloo Finger Wharf.
+Kumar enjoys creating dishes that combine flavours of South India with seafood and other produce of Australia.